 Walmer Road (The Annex) – named after Walmer in Kent (England).
 Landowner Robert Baldwin named this street after the town where his son was born.

-Drawing by Doug Lawrence @dsl_design_, property on Walmer Road in The Annex.
+Drawing by Douglas Lawrence Architect @dsl_design_, property on Walmer Road in The Annex.